ibm-cloud-docs/bare-metal/eos-os-considerations-classic-bm.md

 Windows Server 2012 and Windows Server 2012 R2 EOS date is 10 October 2023.
 For more information, see [Overview of Windows Server upgrades](https://learn.microsoft.com/en-us/windows-server/get-started/upgrade-overview){: external}.
 No additional licensing costs are incurred to move to a newer software version when you use IBM’s License Included options.
 IBM Cloud® is governed by the Service Provider License Agreement (SPLA) with Microsoft.
 For more information, see [License Mobility Deployment Process](/docs/microsoft?topic=microsoft-microsoft-license-mobility-process).

+## CentOS 7 and CentOS Stream 8
+{: #upgrading-centos-7}

+CentOS 7 EOS date is 30 June 2024.
+Support for this software discontinues on 30 June 2024.
+After deprecation, clients can't download the software.

+CentOS Stream 8 EOS date is 31 May 2024.
+Support for this software discontinues on 31 May 2024.
+After deprecation, clients can't download the software.

+You can use the following conversion tools to change your operating system to Rocky Linux 8/9 or RHEL 8/9.
+Alternatively, you can can perform OS reload, side-by-side upgrade, or migrate to a new server with a CentOS Stream 9.
+You can use the following conversion tools to change your OS:

+- The migration tool available from the OS distribution you are migrating to. {{site.data.keyword.cloud_notm}} does not provide or support for these OS conversion tools.
+- The [migrate2rocky](https://github.com/rocky-linux/rocky-tools/tree/main/migrate2rocky){: external} tool available from Rocky Linux.
+For more information, see the [Rocky Linux documentation]([https://docs.rockylinux.org/guides/migrate2rocky/](https://docs.rockylinux.org/)){: external}.
+- The [Convert2RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/migration-process/convert2rhel-how-to-convert-from-centos-linux-to-red-hat-enterprise-linux){: external} tool available from RHEL.
+For more information, see the [RHEL documentation](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/migration-process/convert2rhel-how-to-convert-from-centos-linux-to-red-hat-enterprise-linux){: external}.